 Unsupportive and ill fitting footwear can easily cause extra fatigue or injury and often result in inflammation or blisters that ruin a good days sport.
 Luckily, most folk don't begrudge spending both time and money on their feet and the results can be almost life changing, particularly for those who have been inadvertently wearing badly fitting, unsupportive shoes and boots for years.

-We've found through years of footwear fitting that a significant number of people have feet which suffer some form of musculoskeletal problem, resulting in major or minor issues when walking and running.
+A significant number of people have feet which suffer some form of musculoskeletal problem, resulting in major or minor issues when walking and running.
 Additionally, the natural ageing process contributes to ongoing alteration of foot function and structure.
-That's why we feel it's vital to buy boots and shoes from shops whose staff understand the biomechanical workings of the foot and can fit and customise boots competently.
-The first part of our footwear fitting process involves a chat and a simple functional assessment which can spot potential or existing problems a customer might have.
-To keep our professional levels high, we devote time to interacting with podiatrists and updating our knowledge so we can make expert judgments as to a customers needs based on the many variables involved.
+That's why it's vital to buy boots and shoes from shops whose staff understand the biomechanical workings of the foot and can fit and customise boots competently.
+The first part of Mountainfeet's footwear fitting process involves a chat and a simple functional assessment which can spot potential or existing problems a customer might have.
+To keep professional levels high, Si devotes time to interacting with podiatrists and updating his knowledge so he can make expert judgments as to a customers needs based on the many variables involved.
 Si is also a qualified member of the Society of Shoe Fitters (MSSF).

-If you visit us then please remember that what you think is your normal shoe size is only a rough starting point for us.
+If you visit Mountainfeet then please remember that what you think is your normal shoe size is only a rough starting point.
 The 'last' (foot shape) used by different manufacturers to build their boots varies greatly and you could well be a size 10 in one boot and a size 11 in another.
-We'll measure your foot on a 'Brannock Device' which is not just a measuring device but also a valuable diagnostic tool which helps us gauge the shape and volume of your foot.
-You'll generally be measured both sitting and standing so we can assess the way your feet and lower limbs function under loading.
+Your foot will be measured on a 'Brannock Device' which is also a valuable diagnostic tool which helps gauge the shape and volume of your foot.
+You'll generally be measured both sitting and standing so an assessment can be made of the way your feet and lower limbs function under loading.
 At the end of the day it's the fit that matters, not the numerical size.

-We'll often recommend that once you've found a boot that has a good fit and seems to suit you but have others to try, leave it on one foot and try further models on the other foot.
+It's recommended that once you've found a boot that has a good fit and seems to suit you, leave it on one foot and try further models on the other foot.
 You'll immediately know whether another product is going to be more suitable.
-Despite the fact that we have many different models of footwear in the shop, don't be surprised if we guide you fairly quickly to just two or three that are uniquely suited to your feet.
+Despite the fact that there are many different models of footwear in the shop, don't be surprised if you are guided fairly quickly to just two or three that are uniquely suited to your feet.

 Remember, a boot that's a tiny bit too big is often capable of being modified to fit but a boot that's too small will usually ALWAYS be too small.
-If you're unsure between two sizes you should usually go for the bigger one – we can always snug it up in the future with special volume adjusters.
+If you're unsure between two sizes you should usually go for the bigger one – it can always be snugged up in the future with special volume adjusters.
 According to leading podiatrists, 90%

-of patients wear shoes that are too small and we find that many customers are surprised when we tell them they need a bigger shoe or boot than they've previously been used to.
-Having said that, we do have equipment that can stretch existing shoes and boots to accommodate particular areas of difficulties such as bunions.
+of patients wear shoes that are too small and many customers are surprised when they're told that they need a bigger shoe or boot than they've previously been used to.
+Having said that, Mountainfeet has equipment that can stretch existing shoes and boots to accommodate particular areas of difficulties such as bunions.

 If you've got pain under your feet then you might assume you need lots of soft cushioning and buy a cheap foam insole.
 It's not necessarily the case and often the best remedy is to stabilise the foot using an orthotic insole which actually feel fairly hard to the touch.
-We're experienced orthotic fitters and are happy to explain the science to you if you're interested.
-For more details see our Orthotics Page .
+Si is an experienced orthotic fitter and will be happy to explain the science to you if you're interested.
+For more details see the Orthotics Page .
 Remember also that an incorrectly aligned skeleton is often a result of an incorrect stance caused by a lack of support at foot level.
 So if you have knee, back, hip or even neck aches and pains, they could quite possibly be caused or at least exacerbated by incorrectly fitted or unsupportive footwear.
-If after conversing with you and examining your feet we find a problem needing more expert appraisal, we can refer you on to one of the highly regarded Podiatry Clinics we have links with.
+If after conversing with you and examining your feet Si finds a problem needing more expert appraisal, he may refer you on to one of the highly regarded Podiatry Clinics we have links with.

-Lacing footwear properly can transform the fit of a boot and most people with comfort problems in our experience don't lace boots up correctly.
-Various 'zones' of a boot can be laced up with different tension using a couple of tricks we can show you.
+Lacing footwear properly can transform the fit of a boot and most people with comfort problems often don't lace boots up correctly.
+Various 'zones' of a boot can be laced up with different tension using a couple of tricks Si will be happy to show you.
 Alternatively, have a look at this excellent resource – Ian's Shoelace Site.

-We often get a good fit 'out of the box' but if you have problems like heel spurs or bunions then the boot may need modifying.
-There is much that can be done to improve the fit of a standard boot and we always look carefully at a customers foot before starting to look at individual boot models.
+You will generally get a good fit 'out of the box' but if you have problems like heel spurs or bunions then the boot may need modifying.
+There is much that can be done to improve the fit of a standard boot and Si always looks carefully at a customers foot before starting to consider individual boot models.

-One of the things we experience on almost a daily basis are customers who are wearing footwear that is too small for them.
+One of the things Si sees on an almost daily basis are customers who are wearing footwear that is too small for them.
 Because of changes in an individuals age, weight and fitness, the foot can change shape as it gets less able to support the body properly.
-This needs recognising and if necessary, extra room should be made available in footwear – often we advise customers to go up a complete UK shoe size to allow their feet to function properly.
-For more details of our fitting process, see our 'footwear fitting method' section of the website.
+This needs recognising and if necessary, extra room should be made available in footwear – it's often advisable for customers to go up a complete UK shoe size to allow their feet to function properly.
+For more details of Mountainfeet's fitting process, see the 'footwear fitting method' section of the website.

-All our staff have trekked and travelled abroad in many climates and if you're buying for your first big trip then we're happy to give you the benefit of any experience we have.
-Conversely, we love talking to those who have travelled widely and are always keen to learn more ourselves!
-Our staff are all active mountain enthusiasts who use our range of footwear and understand it.
-From walking the dog to high altitude mountaineering – we will endeavour to help.
-We also have experience in running – both on and off road.
-We supply running shoes from Salomon, La Sportiva, Inov-8 and and Asics and are always looking to put more range into the shop.
+Si Taylor, Mountainfeet's owner, has trekked, biked and travelled abroad in many climates so if you're buying for your first big trip then he'll be happy to give you the benefit of any experience he has.
+Conversely, he loves talking to those who have travelled widely and is always keen to learn more himself!
+Si is an active mountain enthusiast who uses much of our range of footwear and understands it.
+From walking the dog to high altitude mountaineering – he will endeavour to help.
+Si also has experience in running – both on and off road.
+Mountainfeet supplies running shoes from Salomon, La Sportiva, Inov-8 and and Asics and are always looking to put more range into the shop.

-We're not saying that we can help every single person achieve the perfect fit but we are able to serve most people's needs and we have hundreds of satisfied repeat customers who have put their trust in us.
+Si isn't saying that he can help every single person achieve the perfect fit but he is able to serve most people's needs and has hundreds of satisfied repeat customers who have put their trust in him.

-Come and talk to us at our friendly shop in Marsden – we're at your service..
+Come and talk to Si at his friendly shop in Marsden – he's at your service..